blender/blender/doc/python_api/rst/info_gotchas_crashes.rst

 Python-defined RNA properties can have custom callbacks.
 Trying to perform complex operations from there, like calling an operator, may work, but is not officially recommended nor supported.

-Main reason is that those callback should be very fast, but additionally, it may for example create issues with undo/redo system (most operators store an history step, and editing an RNA property does so as well), trigger infinite update loops, and so on.
+Main reason is that those callbacks should be very fast, but additionally, it may for example create issues with undo/redo system (most operators store a history step, and editing an RNA property does so as well), trigger infinite update loops, and so on.